 And this wheeled cooler has something that the Yeti Haul Hard Cooler doesn’t: a built-in bottle opener, which is a nice perk considering how essential bottle openers can be and how easy they are to forget to pack.

 Unfortunately, Pelican coolers aren’t any cheaper than Yetis.
 The 45-quart Pelican Cooler is the same price as the Yeti Haul Hard Cooler, which can hold up to 55 quarts.
 So, when comparing the size to price, Pelican is a bit pricier than Yeti.

 But that 55-quart model is Yeti’s only wheeled cooler, whereas the Pelican Elite is also available in a massive 80-quart size.
 And more volume means more ice, food, beverages, and longer camping excursions.

-Another downside to look out for with the Pelican cooler is that several reviewers received it with missing parts, so you’ll want to double-check you received everything once it arrives.
+Another downside to look out for with the Pelican cooler is that several reviewers received it with missing parts, so you’ll want to double-check that you received everything once it arrives.

 With that said, a fully functional Pelican is a great cooler that can rival Yeti any day!

 - More expensive than Yeti